 At this time of year, the clocks go forward, the days get a little longer and there’s (usually!) a feeling of excitement that spring has finally sprung!
 People are preparing to spend Easter weekend with their loved ones, enjoying each other’s company and of course, the food.

-You have the choice to opt out of the traditions of cruelty that we’ve been raised on.
+We have the choice to opt-out of the traditions of cruelty that many of us have been raised on.

-The wonderful variety of delicious vegan chocolates, recipes and treats means that you can enjoy this time of year even more knowing that you’re actively trying to make a difference.
+The wonderful variety of delicious vegan chocolates, recipes and treats means that we can enjoy this time of year even more knowing that we’re not causing animal suffering.

 Easter is synonymous with spring and new life – but there’s something disturbing about how it is often packaged up, marketed and sold to us.